This guidance covers:

 What if the issues affect other people too?

 Some issues affect more than one person and it may be best to take these up as a collective complaint or grievance, as many voices will be more effective than one.

-You should consider whether others have the same issues as you, before you meet with your representative.
+You should consider whether others have the same issues as you, before you meet with your rep.

-If this is the case, your representative may look to meet with all those affected and may discuss the option of taking forward a collective grievance.
+If this is the case, your rep may look to meet with all those affected and may discuss the option of taking forward a collective grievance.